 The Market Microstructure of the European Climate Exchange

-Keywords: carbon trading, market microstructure, bid-ask spread, market impact, information shares, order book imbalance
+Keywords: carbon trading, market microstructure, bid-ask spread, market impact, information shares, order imbalance